An AI service that analyzes content in images and video.

 Get started with an Azure free account

 After your credit, move to pay as you go to keep building with the same free services.
 Pay only if you use more than your free monthly amounts.

 Computer Vision and other Azure Cognitive Services offerings guarantee 99.9 percent availability.
 No SLA is provided for the Free pricing tier.
 See SLA details.

 No. Microsoft automatically deletes your images and videos after processing, and doesn’t train on your data to enhance the underlying models.
 Video data doesn’t leave your premises, and video data isn’t stored on the edge where the container runs.
 Learn more about privacy and terms of usage.

-After using Computer Vision to extract text from images and video, you can use Text Analytics to analyse sentiment, Translator to translate text into your desired language, or Immersive Reader to read the text aloud, making it more accessible.
-Additional Computer Vision–related capabilities include Form Recogniser to extract key-value pairs and tables from documents, Face to detect and recognise faces in images, Customised Vision to easily build your own computer-vision model from scratch, and Content Moderator to detect unwanted text or images.
+After using Computer Vision to extract text from images and video, you can use Text Analytics to analyze sentiment, Translator to translate text into your desired language, or Immersive Reader to read the text aloud, making it more accessible.
+Additional Computer Vision–related capabilities include Form Recognizer to extract key-value pairs and tables from documents, Face to detect and recognize faces in images, Custom Vision to easily build your own computer-vision model from scratch, and Content Moderator to detect unwanted text or images.